TexAgg/GraphCondensation/README.md

 Type `make test` to run with the command line argument 'input.txt', or type	`./Main <filename>` to run it with your own file.
 Type `make clean` to remove all of the output files.
-Typing `make run` runs the program without any command line arguments, which will do nothing.

 ## Mac
 I dunno, open it in xcode or something.